MakieOrg/Makie.jl/docs/src/makielayout/laxis.md

 ## Axis interaction

-An LAxis has a couple of predefined interactions enabled.
+An Axis has a couple of predefined interactions enabled.

 ### Scroll Zoom